MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/service-principal-managed-identity.md

 A: Many of our customers seek out a service principal or managed identity to replace an existing PAT (personal access token).
 Such PATs often belong to a service account (shared team  account) that is using them to authenticate an application with Azure DevOps resources.
 PATs must be laboriously rotated every so often (minimum 180 days).
 As PATs are simply bearer tokens, meaning token strings that represent a user’s username and password, they're incredibly risky to use as they can easily fall into the wrong person’s hands.
 Microsoft Entra tokens expire every hour and must be regenerated with a refresh token to get a new access token, which limits the overall risk factor when leaked.

-You cannot use a service principal to create a personal access token.
+You can't use a service principal to create a personal access token.

 #### Q: What are the rate limits on service principals and managed identities?